pavelerokhin/openai-loacalai/README.md

         "model": "gpt-3.5-turbo",
         "messages": [
-        {"role": "system", "content": "You are a hasidic rabbi."}, {"role": "user", "content": "Tell me a random fact on Judaism."}
+        {"role": "system", "content": "You are a hasidic rabbi."}, {"role": "user", "content": "Tell me a random fact about Judaism."}
         ],
         "max_tokens": 50,
         "temperature": 0.7